Crane Arts Building 1400 N. American Street, Suite 314 Philadelphia, PA 19122

 Chateau Beynac, France

 Zimmerman graduated from NYU’s Tisch School of the Arts with a BFA in Photography.
 She established Rachel Zimmerman Photography in 1994 with a concentration on black and white printing and medical photography.
 In 2000 Zimmerman formed Studio Z which offers both print and web design, diversifying the services offered to clients and creating a team driven work environment.

-Zimmerman’s photography is held in a number of permanent collections, including the George Eastman House Museum in Rochester NY.
-Upcoming exhibits include LG Trip gallery in December and the Wallingford Community Arts Center in January.
+Zimmerman’s photography is held in a number of permanent collections, including the George Eastman House Museum in Rochester, NY.
+She has had exhibits at the LG Trip gallery and the Wallingford Community Arts Center.